 Pre-sales and sales experience

 Some companies offer you a literal "a la carte" website experience.
-This means that, if you know exactly what you want, you can access their huge list of items, click on the things you need, add them to your shopping cart, get a quote, order it and have the stuff show up at your dock.
+This means that, if you know exactly what you want in a SCADA platform, you can access their huge list of items, click on the things you need, add them to your shopping cart, get a quote, order it and have the stuff show up at your dock.

 That's awesome if you know exactly what you're doing, because how could a company offer you a lower cost experience than that?
 It's just a website, so there's not even a human involved on their side.
 No one looked at your design, no one had to approve anything, you just knew what you wanted and you ordered it.